SkylineCommunications/dataminer-docs/connector-help/connector_help/Newtec AZ110.md

 ### Web Interface

-This page contains an embedded web browser directed to the IP addressof the UC-IRD+.
+This page contains an embedded web browser directed to the IP address of the UC-IRD+.
 Note that the client machine has to be able to access the device, as otherwise it will not be possible to open the web interface.